mike-live/parenclitic/README.md

 ## Acknowledgements

-This work was supported by the megagrant "Digital personalized medicine for healthy aging (CPM-aging): network analysis of Large multi-omics data to search for new diagnostic, predictive and therapeutic goals" № 074-02-2018-330 (1), and by the MRC grant MR/R02524X/1.
+This work was supported by the megagrant "Digital personalized medicine for healthy aging (CPM-aging): network analysis of Large multi-omics data to search for new diagnostic, predictive and therapeutic goals" № 074-02-2018-330 (1), and by the MRC grant "Construction of graph-based network longitudinal algorithms to identify screening and prognostic biomarkers and therapeutic targets (GBNLA)" MR/R02524X/1.